cyberofficial/Synthalingua/README.md

 ## Cookies
 Some streams may require cookies set, you'll need to save cookies as netscape format into the `cookies` folder as a .txt file.
 If a folder doesn't exist, create it.
 You can save cookies using this https://cookie-editor.com/ or any other cookie editor, but it must be in netscape format.

+Example usage `--cookies twitchacc1` **DO NOT** include the .txt file extension.

+What ever you named the text file in the cookies folder, you'll need to use that name as the argument.

 ## Web Server
 With the command flag `--port 4000`, you can use query parameters like `?showoriginal`, `?showtranslation`, and `?showtranscription` to show specific elements.
 If any other query parameter is used or no query parameters are specified, all elements will be shown by default.
 You can choose another number other than `4000` if you want.
 You can mix the query parameters to show specific elements, leave blank to show all elements.